-You can, however, change actions’ visibility at any time.
+You change actions’ visibility at any time, if you don’t want an action to show first.
 Edit the action, then in the last option on the Settings page, choose Important to have the action show by default, None to hide it behind the show less common options toggle, or Hidden to make this action not usable inside Zapier.

 How to Remove an Existing Action

 You can remove an action at any time from Zapier visual builder’s Actions page.
 Click Actions in the left sidebar, then click the gear beside any action you wish to remove.
 Select Delete, then confirm to remove the action fully.

 If you remove an action from a live Zapier integration, this will break existing Zaps.
 As such, before removing an action, always create a new major version of your integration, remove the action from the new version, then migrate users to the new version as when adding any other breaking changes to an integration.